 Apple can’t catch a break in 2016

-apple can't catch a break in 2016 tech
+Click to read the full story: Apple can’t catch a break in 2016

 Apple can’t seem to catch a break during the first quarter of 2016.
 Apple is currently in a tussle with the FBI.
 Then there’s the iOS error 53, Mac users won’t be able to use the upcoming Oculus Rift and now, Macs are the target of ransomware.
 And now, except for the spying thing, Microsoft and Windows 10 seem to be on a roll.